 9 Reasons You Need to Call Us, Your Local Insurance Agents

 Insurance folks get a bad rap for being boring.
 And yeah, okay, we do tend to get fired up about topics that don’t interest the average person (e.g. named, non-owner coverage endorsements).
 But our team of local insurance agents knows A LOT about the issues that affect your wallet.
-If any of these are on your radar, keep our phone number handy: 508.339.2951.
+If any of these scenarios are on your calendar for 2020, keep our phone number handy: 508.339.2951.

 Only 60 percent of home-based businesses are insured.
 Among those who don’t have business insurance, many assume their homeowners’ insurance policy will cover any loss events.
 But this is not the case…

 If you work from home independently, call us ASAP to review your insurance needs—even if you’re “only” selling goods on eBay, Amazon, or LulaRoe.
 From an insurance perspective, these money-making activities are considered businesses.
 Failing to secure the right coverage could mean you’re not covered when the UPS driver slips on your stairs, or when a fire in the garage destroys half your inventory.

 6. Your Parents Moved into Assisted Living or You Inherited Property